archkata2021t17/sysops-squad/4. ADRs/007 MicroserviceApproach.md

 # Negative

-There might be some cases where non of the Experts wants to take the ticket - may be a remote location of the city or suburbs.
+There might be some cases where non of the Experts wants to take the ticket - may be at corner of the city or suberbs.

 # Risks